Skip to main content

 Mattie Edwards-Kemp

-Director of Diversity, Equity, and Justice; History, Grade 7
+Director of Diversity, Equity, Inclusion, and Belonging (DEIB); History, Grades 6 & 7

 • Appointed in 1995